By the end of Lesson 11, you should be able to:

 In most pictures, Saturn's atmosphere appears to have less structure than Jupiter's.
 This is very likely because the colder temperature of Saturn causes different chemical reactions to occur in the atmosphere.
 However, if you process the images to enhance the contrast, you will see that the atmosphere of Saturn does show many of the same structures that we see on Jupiter, as shown in these Hubblesite images:

-Every planet that we have studied so far was known to ancient astronomers, because they are all visible to the unaided eye.
+Every planet that we have studied so far was known to ancient astronomers because they are all visible to the unaided eye.
 Uranus and Neptune, however, are only visible with a telescope.
-In many ways these two planets seem similar, but when we study them in some detail, we will find that they have some significant differences.
+In many ways, these two planets seem similar, but when we study them in some detail, we will find that they have some significant differences.
 Both Uranus and Neptune are gaseous planets like Jupiter and Saturn, but they are much smaller.
 They are both about 4 times the diameter of the Earth, and they are about 15 times more massive than Earth.
-Although this is large, for perspective it is 20 times less massive than Jupiter.
+Although this is large, for the perspective it is 20 times less massive than Jupiter.

 Images of these two planets show that in natural color, Uranus and Neptune look to be a blue-green color.
 This is usually attributed to the presence of a mix of methane and molecular hydrogen in the atmospheres of these planets.
 The atmosphere of Uranus appears to be very plain.
 It does not show banding, storms, or any of the features seen on Jupiter or Saturn.
 However, the Voyager satellite did show dark spots on Neptune that appear to be storms similar to the Great Red Spot on Jupiter.